 The Bahamas has data privacy laws.
 Organizations have a legal duty to keep data private and secure.

 In The Bahamas, exchange control is administered by The Central Bank of The Bahamas (“CBOB”).
 The inflow and outflow of foreign currencies is monitored by CBOB and generally CBOB’s prior approval is required to transfer foreign currency out of The Bahamas.
-Employees working in The Bahamas with work permit visas may be eligible to repatriate a portion of their earnings on an annual basis, and to repatriate their Bahamian assets upon leaving The Bahamas.

 The Commonwealth of The Bahamas welcomes international investors who wish to establish a business in The Bahamas.
 The Government of The Bahamas offers incentives for certain projects.
 These incentives include duty free import of materials/machinery and real property tax exemptions/concessions.
 The minimum capital requirements for such investments are BSD500,000 and the investment must not be in an area reserved exclusively for Bahamians.
 A proposal with supporting documents must be provided to the Bahamas Investment Authority (BIA).
 The application will be forwarded to the National Economic Council for determination.
 Once approval is granted, The BIA will coordinate with other Government agencies where required to facilitate the implementation of the project.